hasnainnaeem/crypto-portfolio-cli/README.md

 **Why these optimizations aren't implemented?**
 It was explicitly stated to use the given transactions file.
 So, I did not alter it or convert it into a database.
 - **A flaw in the current implementation:** When a user adds a date parameter, it'd have been suitable to return portfolio details according to token prices on that date instead of using latest price.
 But, the CryptoCompare API doesn't support the date parameter to fetch price details on a specific date.
 That's why this flaw exists.

-## Task Instructions
-### Question 1 - Programming
-Let us assume you are a crypto investor.
-You have made transactions over a period of time which is logged in a [CSV file](https://s3-ap-southeast-1.amazonaws.com/static.propine.com/transactions.csv.zip).
-Write a command line program that does the following

- - Given no parameters, return the latest portfolio value per token in USD
- - Given a token, return the latest portfolio value for that token in USD
- - Given a date, return the portfolio value per token in USD on that date
- - Given a date and a token, return the portfolio value of that token in USD on that date

-The CSV file has the following columns
- - timestamp: Integer number of seconds since the Epoch
- - transaction_type: Either a DEPOSIT or a WITHDRAWAL
- - token: The token symbol
- - amount: The amount transacted

-Portfolio means the balance of the token where you need to add deposits and subtract withdrawals.
-You may obtain the exchange rates from [cryptocompare](https://min-api.cryptocompare.com/) where the API is free.
-You should write it in Node.js as our main stack is in Javascript/Typescript and we need to assess your proficiency.